AnshGoyal27/JavaScript_todo_app/README.md

 Item can be selected from table by checking the radio button under Serial Column

 # Instructions
- 1.Open Live Server in index.html to run the project
+ 1. Open Live Server in index.html to run the project
+ 2. Data saved is done so in the local storage of browser so closing it might delete the data